onlydarel/onlydarel/README.md

 - 👋 Hi, I’m @onlydarel
-- 👀 I’m interested in Data Science and Software Engineering
+- 👀 I’m interested in Fullstack Development
+- I write clean organized code
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Golang

 <!---
 onlydarel/onlydarel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.